flickerstop/netflixSearchAPI/src/modules/personal/readme.md

 This is a module that improves upon the standard `console` and adds some nice formatting options for easier debugging.

 ### jrCSV
-Used to convert a CSV file into a JSON object.
+Used to convert a CSV file into an array of JSON objects.

 ### jrMongo
 Contains a bunch of useful functions that return promises to interact with MongoDB